windowsrefund/safe/README.md

 In that event, the safe will be created as /my/stuff.tar.gz.asc

+You can specifiy the gpg key ID used for encryption in ~/.saferc

+  MY_GPG_KEY=0x1234567890ABCDEF

+When not set, the script will fall back to using `whoami`.
+This assumes your key can be identified using the id you are logged in with.

 ##### Examples (using default configuration and my cat's account)

     $ pwd